 Pneumatic retinopexy can repair retinal detachment and restore your vision.
 Treatment involves creating a small gas bubble within the eye, which pushes the retina back into its proper position for reattachment.
 Retinal detachment is an especially dangerous eye condition because it can lead to permanent vision loss if left untreated.
-Drs.
-Sean C. Lalin and Lee M. Angioletti provide pneumatic retinopexy for retinal detachment at their offices in Morristown, Hackettstown, and Phillipsburg.
+Dr. Sean C. Lalin provides pneumatic retinopexy for retinal detachment at his offices in Morristown and Hackettstown.
 If you are experiencing any symptoms of retinal detachment, contact Retina & Eye Specialists of New Jersey immediately.

 Pneumatic Retinopexy: A Small Air Bubble Can Make a Big Difference